Adaptive Human Trajectory Prediction via Latent Corridors: Problem Formulation

 In the adaptive trajectory prediction problem, a subset of the deployment dataset $\data'_{0:t}$, $t < T$ is observed.
 The goal is create an adapted model $\adapt[\pred]$ such that the prediction error decreases over the future observed deployment data $\data'_{t:T}$:

-Intuitively, as the value of $t$ increases and the adapted predictor sees more data, the performance of $\adapt[\pred]$ should improve over the pre-trained predictor $\pred$.
+Intuitively, as the value of $t$ increases and the adapted predictor sees more data, as long as the context within the window $[0:T]$ is consistent, the performance of $\adapt[\pred]$ should improve over the pre-trained predictor $\pred$.
 At deployment, $\adapt[\pred]$ should have learned scene context-specific characteristics of human behavior.